FUNDAMENTALS OF PHARMACEUTICAL CHEMISTRY

 Learning outcomes of the course unit

-The course provides basic notions on the principles of medicinal chemistry, on the chemical, physico-chemical and structural properties influencing drug action, and on the mechanism of action of the most important classes of drugs.
-Examples of biotechnology drugs or of drugs whose design and development were based on the application of biotechnological techniques will be treated.
+The course provides the basic notions on the principles of medicinal chemistry, on chemical, physico-chemical, structural aspects and on the mechanism of action of the principal classes of drugs, also providing elements of drug design.
+Attention is devoted to new drugs whose design and development were based on the application of biotechnological techniques.
+The application of chemoinformatic and molecular modelling techniques to drug design is also described and discussed.

 Course contents summary